 George who recent graduate of the BA (Hons) Outdoor Adventure Education course told us: "There are a lot of nice places in the city - pubs, clubs and cafes.
 We've also got the moors, tors to climb on and rivers to practice our paddling.
 I think the course is fantastic, I couldn't possibly recommend it more.
 Our lecturers care for the students and I realised that from day one.
 They will always provide you with the support you need".

-Marlies studies BA (Hons) Outdoor Adventure Educationa and says: "Plymouth offers something for everyone.
-Being that close to Dartmoor National Park and the sea, every person who loves the outdoors can find something to do here.
+Marlies, who studies BA (Hons) Outdoor Adventure Education told us: "Plymouth offers something for everyone.
+Being this close to Dartmoor National Park and the sea, every person who loves the outdoors can find something to do here.
 Furthermore, Plymouth provides many chances to gain work experience in the outdoor field."

 "This course helps me to improve my personal skills, as well as discovering new interesting activities.
 It also gives me the opportunity to advance my English skills both in writing and speaking, as well as gaining more knowledge about outdoor education."

 Ivo is an Swiss international swimmer who studies BSc (Hons) Strength & Conditioning was in part influenced to come to Marjon our Elite Sports Schiolarships and the opportunity to train with the worldclass Plymouth Leander Swimming Club.

 He says: "The sports lab offers perfect conditions for research and to aid the understanding of all the theory we are being taught here at Marjon.
 Personally, I developed a great autonomy by taking over my own responsibilities to reach my academic and athletic goals.”